Marcos-Fernando/AnnoTEP/README.md

 # AnnoTEP
-AnnoTEP is a platform dedicated to the annotation of transposable elements (TEs) in plant genomes.
-Built on the [Plant genome Annotation](https://github.com/amvarani/Plant_Annotation_TEs) pipeline, it combines sophisticated annotation tools integrated with HTML resources to offer researchers an enhanced experience during the annotation process.
-By integrating these tools with a user-friendly interface, AnnoTEP aims to facilitate and optimize the work of TE annotation, providing an effective solution for plant genomic analysis.
+AnnoTEP is a platform designed for the annotation of transposable elements (TEs) in plant genomes.
+Developed on the basis of the [EDTA](https://github.com/oushujun/EDTA) pipeline, the tool incorporates specific modifications inspired by [Plant genome Annotation](https://github.com/amvarani/Plant_Annotation_TEs) pipeline, as well as adjustments that improve its performance and flexibility.
+One of AnnoTEP's great differentials is its user-friendly interface, built with HTML and Python technologies, which makes the process accessible even to researchers with little familiarity with command lines.
+Combining efficiency, customisation and ease of use, AnnoTEP offers a powerful solution for the analysis and annotation of TEs, contributing to significant advances in plant genomic research.

 AnnoTEP is currently available in three formats: web server, container with graphic interface and container with bash interface.
 Clicking on each format below will take you to the system where you can access or install the platform:
 - [Web Server](https://plantgenomics.ncc.unesp.br/AnnoTEP/)
 - [Graphic Interface](#graphic-interface)
 - [Bash Interface](#bash-interface)

 ## Tool functions
+* Identification of non-autonomous LTR elements, such as TRIM, LARD, TR-GAG, and BARE2;
+* Identification of soloLTR;
+* Identification of non-autonomous TIR elements, such as MITE;
-* Identification, validation and annotation of SINE and LINE elements
+* In-depth analysis of autonomous and non-autonomous Helitron elements.
 * Genome masking (local mode)
 * Report generation on TEs
 * Generation of graphs illustrating repeated elements